Tucker Carlson

 Tucker Carlson and Susan Andrews

 The couple married in 1991.
-Four years later, their first daughter, Lillie, was born.
-In 1997, they welcomed a son, Buckley, followed by a daughter, Hopie, a couple of years later.
-In 2002, Tucker's fourth child, daughter Dorothy, was born.
+Four years later, they had their first daughter, Lillie.
+In 1997, they had a son, Buckley, followed by daughter Hopie a couple of years later.
+In 2002, they had their fourth child, daughter Dorothy.
 All the children attended private schools.
-To raise them, Susan had to leave her teaching career.
+Susan left her teaching career to raise them.

 Tucker Carlson with his wife and children